lucky-wolf/DW2-XL/README.md

   - 1:2:4 damage ratio
   - restored medium shockwave torpedoes
   - adjusted to follow similar dps schedule as beams, blasters, and kinetics
-  - [ftr] versions are marked as "close in" weapons instead of intercept ones (because they have no intercept value)
+  - [Ftr] versions are marked as "close in" weapons instead of intercept ones (because they have no intercept value)
 - Blasters and Phasers
   - removed all bombardment rating (all blasters and phasers are multishot small weapons)
   - bullet speeds to 2200 (faster than any rail guns, but less than half the speed of beams)
 - Missiles
   - doubled warhead strengths
-  - [ftr] versions are marked as "close in" weapons instead of intercept ones (because they have no intercept value)
+  - [Ftr] versions are marked as "close in" weapons instead of intercept ones (because they have no intercept value)
 - Armor
   - x2 Blast Rating
   - +1 Reactive Rating